logicalclocks/hops-util/README.md

 ```

 ## API
-hops-util provides an API that automatically sets up Apache Kafka producers and consumers for both Apache Spark and
+HopsUtil provides an API that automatically sets up Apache Kafka producers and consumers for both Apache Spark and
 Apache Flink as well as providing methods for discovering endpoints of various Hopsworks services such as InfluxDB.

-**Javadoc for hops-util is available** [here](http://snurran.sics.se/hops/hops-util-javadoc/0.6.0-SNAPSHOT).
+**Javadoc for HopsUtil is available** [here](http://snurran.sics.se/hops/hops-util-javadoc/0.6.0-SNAPSHOT).

 ### Job Workflows
-It is also possible to build simple Hopsworks job workflows using hops-util.
+It is also possible to build simple Hopsworks job workflows using HopsUtil.
 The two methods provided are:
 * **startJobs**: Gets a number of job IDs as input parameter and starts the respective jobs of the project for which
 the user invoking the jobs is also their creator.
 It can be used like `Hops.startJobs(1);`
 * **waitJobs**: Waits for jobs (supplied as comma-separated job IDs) to transition to a running (default) state or